 The Company defined commercial production as having commenced stope production underground, achieving a minimum of 60% of designed gold production and a minimum of 90% of designed metal recovery from the process plant over a 30-day period.
-These metrics were met during the month of January and the Company expected them to be maintained going forward and therefore declared commercial production, effective February 1, 2018.

 Operations

 The Company holds the mining rights to Mining Lease 150 ("ML 150") that is due to be renewed on June 13, 2024.